Local Authority Affordable Purchase Scheme

 - Provide your personal information, such as, your name, date of birth and PPS number

 - Confirm you are a first-time buyer or a fresh-start applicant

-- Declare your gross annual income for the previous 12 months
+- Provide proof of your gross annual income

 - Provide evidence of a deposit and any savings, for example, bank statements

 - Provide evidence of how you are going to pay for the home, for example, mortgage approval in principle or a mortgage calculator